What the Federal Budget means for individuals – Budget Breakdown

 Do you earn over $180,000?
 The deficit levy will continue until next year, with an extra 2% to be taxed from your income.

 It might be time to listen to your doctor… smoking is about to become an exceedingly expensive habit.
 The Liberals announced they would match Labor’s policy to keep increasing the tobacco excise meaning that by 2020, a packet of cigarettes will cost about $40.

 Let’s keep in mind that these changes aren’t set in stone… Turnball might not even win the next election!
-We’ll pay close attention to its unraveling and keep you up to date.
-In the mean time, don’t hesitate to contact us with any other questions you may have.
+We’ll pay close attention to its unravelling and keep you up to date.
+In the meantime, don’t hesitate to contact us with any other questions you may have.